 (X) Yerington Paiute Tribe.

 (D) A student seeking to be deemed eligible under the provisions of this rule shall submit, following procedures prescribed by the Oregon Student Assistance Commission, a photocopy of a tribal enrollment card or other acceptable documentation from a tribe which documents tribal membership.

 (2) "Undergraduate Student" is a regularly enrolled student who:

 (a) Has not obtained a baccalaureate or higher degree from any accredited institution; or

 (b) Has not been classified as a "graduate student" by the institution disbursing funds.

 (3) "Dependent/Independent Student".
-The definition of independent/dependent student shall be the definition used for the student aid programs under Title IV of the Higher Education Act of 1965 as amended.
+The definition of dependent/independent student shall be the definition used for the student aid programs under Title IV of the Higher Education Act of 1965 as amended.

 (4) "Financial Need".
-The difference between the family contribution, derived from a system of need analysis annually approved by the Commission, and the cost of education, as specified by program rules.
+The difference between the expected family contribution, derived from the federal system of need analysis or an alternate system of need analysis annually approved by the Commission or both, and the cost of education, as specified by program rules.

 (5)(a) "Cost of Education".
 Generally, the sum of tuition for 15 credit-hours per academic term; standard fees charged to all students; room and board (where applicable); and estimates of books, supplies, modest personal expenses, transportation, and other allowable costs identified by the U.S. Department of Education.